Arthritis post image 940x675 1

 The role of diet, a two-part approach

 Every cell in our and our dog’s body is built from the food we eat and the liquids we drink.
-It is clear that food and drink has one of the biggest influences on our levels of inflammation.
+It is clear that food and drink have one of the biggest influences on our levels of inflammation.

 Here is a simple two-part approach to avoiding chronic inflammation in dogs: